Atyap subgroups and clans: A̱gbaat clan

 The totem for the Agbaat clan is the large crocodile called Tsang.
 Oral tradition has it that the Agbaat consider the Tsang as their ‘friend’ and ‘brother’ and the relationship is also said to have developed when the Atyap people were fleeing from their enemies.
-As they moved, they got to a very big river which they could not cross and suddenly crocodiles appeared and formed a bridge for them to cross.
+As they moved, they got to a very big river that they could not cross, and suddenly crocodiles appeared and formed a bridge for them to cross.
 When the other clans tried to cross by the same means, the crocodile swam away.
-This, according to oral tradition, explains why today, it is said that the Agbaat people can play with a crocodile without being harmed and given the respect the Agbaat people have for the crocodile, they bury its dead body when they find it killed anywhere.
+This, according to oral tradition, explains why today, it is said that the Agbaat people can play with a crocodile without being harmed, and given the respect the Agbaat people have for the crocodile, they bury its dead body when they find it killed anywhere.
 Similarly, when an Agbaat man accidentally kills a crocodile (Tsang), he must hurriedly run to a forest for some special medicine and ritual.
 But if the killing is by design, then it is believed that the entire clan will perish.